mmistakes/so-simple-theme/about/index.md

 # Stan Governing Body (SGB)

 We have a provisional Stan Governing Body that will operate until 23 August 2019.

 The scope of the SGB’s authority is all things Stan.
-That includes ownership/management of trademarks, online resources like discourse and GitHub and membership in the Stan community.
-The SGB has authority over:
+That includes ownership/management of trademarks, online resources like Discourse and GitHub and membership in the Stan community.
+The SGB has authority
+over:

 * ownership and management of trademarks
 * online resources including the Stan Discourse, the stan-dev GitHub organization
 * membership in the Stan community
 * NumFOCUS funds
 * fundraising in support of Stan